clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 ## Prerequisites / Notes

-In order for the TSV to JSON conversion to utilize the NCBI API, it is recommended to create a local environment `.env` file in this directory and include your email and an API key.
+In order for the TSV to JSON conversion to utilize the NCBI API (if you are converting data with PubMed papers used as evidence or converting NCBI entities that you want automated synonym retrievl for), it is recommended to create a local environment `.env` file in this directory and include your email and an API key.
 The logic will work if you just include your email and no API key, however, the rate limit witout an API key is more limited, increasing the likelihood of a `429 Too Many Requests` error.
 You can find the instructions for obtaining an API key [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
 For example:

 ```
 EMAIL='example@example.com'
 API_KEY='key'
 ```

 The [pymed](https://github.com/gijswobben/pymed) wrapper library is used for the PubMed API access and the ESummary Utility is used directly for assessed biomarker entity synonym retrieval.
 Due to the scrict rate limiting this might take a long time if you have a large TSV file with many NCBI/PubMed references.
-If performance becomes an issue, you can change the global `ADD_CITATION_DATA` flag to `False` in the `tsv_to_json.py` file, which will skip the citation build.
-Note: the code does not fill in any of the reference data, that will have to be done manually.
+If performance becomes an issue, you can change the global `ADD_CITATION_DATA` flag to `False` in the `fmt_lib/tsv_to_json.py` file, which will skip the citation build.
+Note: the code does not fill in any of the `citation[evidence_source]` data, that will have to be done manually.

 ## Usage